GPMLAD/ray-casting/README.md

 ## How to run the prototype?

 Simply open the index.html file in a web browser.
 Use the arrow keys to move and the mouse to rotate.
 Click on the screen to lock the mouse.
+You can press **z** if your cursor is on the minimap to build/destroy walls.

-References and Additional Readings
+## References and Additional Readings

 - [Wikipedia - Digital Differential Analyzer](https://en.wikipedia.org/wiki/Digital_differential_analyzer_(graphics_algorithm))
 - [Lode's Computer Graphics Tutorial - Raycasting](https://lodev.org/cgtutor/raycasting.html)